 The service is currently operated on a spilt internal/external service provision model.
 The administrative and management component, as well as two of the operational zones are operated internally by the City.
-The remaining four zones are operated externally by private contractor, Chubb Protective Services, which sub-contracts to Seth Holdings for provision of staff only.
+The remaining four zones are operated externally by private contractor, Chubb Protective Services, which sub-contracts to Seth Holdings.